ym001/distancia/docs/SpectralFlatnessMeasure.rst

    from distancia import SpectralFlatnessMeasure

-   # Initialize with an audio signal
+   # Initialize with an audio signal (assuming mono, 44.1kHz sampling rate)
+   audio_signal = [0.1, 0.2, -0.1, 0.3, ...]  # Your audio samples here
-   sfm = SpectralFlatnessMeasure(audio_signal, sample_rate=44100)
+   sfm = SpectralFlatnessMeasure(frame_size=2048, hop_size=512)

-   # Calculate the SFM
+   # Calculate the SFM for each frame
-   flatness = sfm.calculate()
+   sfm_values = sfm.calculate(audio_signal)

-   print(f"The Spectral Flatness Measure is: {flatness}")
+   print(f"SFM values across frames: {sfm_values}")
+   print(f"Average SFM: {sum(sfm_values) / len(sfm_values)}")

 Academic Citation
 -----------------

-When using this implementation in academic work, please cite:
+When utilizing this implementation in academic work, please cite:

-Johnston, J. D. (1988).
-Transform coding of audio signals using perceptual noise criteria.
-IEEE Journal on selected areas in communications, 6(2), 314-323.
+Dubnov, S. (2004).
+Generalization of spectral flatness measure for non-Gaussian linear processes.
+IEEE Signal Processing Letters, 11(8), 698-701.

 Conclusion
 ----------

-The Spectral Flatness Measure class in the `distancia` package offers a powerful tool for analyzing the tonality of audio signals.
-Its efficient implementation and strong correlation with perceptual characteristics make it invaluable for various audio processing applications, from music analysis to speech processing and audio compression.
+The Spectral Flatness Measure class in the `distancia` package provides a robust and efficient tool for analyzing the tonal characteristics of audio signals.
+Its implementation offers high precision and scalability, making it suitable for a wide range of applications from real-time audio processing to large-scale music information retrieval tasks.
+By quantifying the degree of tonality in audio signals, SFM enables more sophisticated audio analysis, enhancing capabilities in audio compression, music classification, and speech processing domains.